sg-first/Life-Fire-2D-Engine/README.md

 Version:
 -----------------------------------
-Beta v2.4
+Beta v2.43

 Progress:
 -----------------------------------
-Repair of the BUG that call the dynamic script function, now developers can create the dynamic function library.
-Add the functionality that reading and writing the configuration files and text files.
-Add the functionality that using the AES algorithm to encrypt and decry strings.
-Optimize the structure of the SC class.
-Repair of the BUG that may result in garbled and memory leak.Support the item's read-time change.Repair of the BUG that use multithreading.Support to call thread by track mode.
+Repair of the BUG that continuous switching animation, improved "endAnimation" function, add the interface function to delete files.

 Next version:
 -----------------------------------